|WORK / REI | RECREATIONAL EQUIPMENT INC.||UNITEDDSN.COM|

 RECREATIONAL EQUIPMENT INC.

 REI is North America’s number one outdoor retailer.
-Although endorsed, recognized and awarded annually by the industry for it’s own brand product innovation and quality.
-Although endorsed, recognized and awarded annually by the industry for innovation and quality, the presentation of the brand did drive brand recognition along consumers.
-Through brand imagery and communication, United elevated the overall brand perception to align with the quality of the product and reaffirm REI as the North American industry leader.
+Although endorsed, recognized and awarded annually by the industry for it’s own brand product innovation and quality, the presentation of the brand did not drive brand recognition with consumers.
+Through a comprehensive re-positioning and re-branding program, United elevated the overall brand perception to align with the quality of the product and reaffirm REI as the North American industry leader.

 RE-POSITIONING & re-branding north america's number one outdoor retailer